Tahira Naqvi: Early life

 Tahira Naqvi was born in Daska, Pakistan, on August 20, 1956.
-Tahira completed her early studies at the Convent of Jesus and Mary, Lahore, and later she graduated from Government Girls College.
+She completed her early studies at the Convent of Jesus and Mary, Lahore, and later graduated from Government Girls College.

 Career

 She began her career as a television actress.
 Tahira also worked at Radio Pakistan in 1974, and she worked in fifty television dramas.
-In 1976, she played a role in a theatre play which was about drug addiction among the young people of Pakistan and Tahira did a lead role in Hash along with Talat Hussain which was written by playwright and film director Sarmad Sehbai the play was shown at Government College, Kinnaird College, National Councils of the Arts and Lahore College.
+In 1976, she played a role in a theatre play about drug addiction among the youth in Pakistan.
+Tahira did a lead role in Hash along with Talat Hussain.
+Written by Sarmad Sehbai, the play was shown at Government College, Kinnaird College, National Councils of the Arts and Lahore College.
 She acted in television serials Zindagi Bandagi (1978), Waris (1979) and Dehleez (1981).
 She also won the PTV Award for Best Actress.
 Tahira also appeared in two films Badaltey Mosam (1980) and Mian Biwi Razi (1982) both of the movies were Silver Jubliee hits at the Box Office but her main focus was on television.
 She became a famous name in early 80s and received extensive praise for her work.